Indiana’s Mike Woodson era begins with a close win over Eastern Michigan

 Center Grove graduate and preseason All-American Trayce Jackson-Davis led all scorers with 21 points and 14 rebounds.

-The Hoosiers led by as much as twenty points early in the second half, but Eastern Michigan came storming back, getting within a point with 2:30 to play.
-Indiana held on through free throws and fouls, putting them on top.
+The Hoosiers led by as many as 20 points early in the second half, but Eastern Michigan came storming back, getting within a point with 2:30 to play.
+Indiana held on through fouls and free throws, keeping them on top.

 Woodson’s first win was a memorable one, but he said it was all for his team.